Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 So, if you've got some extra time I definitely recommend heading out to this charming village.
 You'll want to pack your camera too!

-The Antigua Mountain Trail (or Finca El Pilar as its known) is one of the most biodiverse spots in not just Antigua, but the whole of Guatemala.
+The Antigua Mountain Trail (or Finca El Pilar as it’s known) is one of the most biodiverse spots in not just Antigua, but the whole of Guatemala.

 You can also have a go at mountain biking in this area or there's an on-site pool where you can relax.

-Finca El Pilar is just a 15-minute drive from the city centre and it's a great place to visit if you're looking to get up close to nature.
-Just don't forget the bug spray as you'll need it!
+Finca El Pilar is just a 15-minute drive from the city center and it's a great place to visit if you're looking to get up close to nature.
+The trail is open from 7:00am until 4:00pm all days of the week.

 There are SO many restaurants in Antigua that it can be difficult to decide, so I thought I’d pop in our favourite restaurants and some photos of the amazing food we tried.